hyperledger/toc/governing-documents/security.md

 by the security response team, then they are encouraged to bring up the issue in front of the Hyperledger TOC, who can act as moderators.

-## (Github) Security Advisories
+## (GitHub) Security Advisories

-It is highly recommended that Hyperledger Foundation projects use [Github security advisories and the Github security process](https://docs.github.com/en/code-security/security-advisories) for handling security vulnerabilities.
+It is highly recommended that Hyperledger Foundation projects use [GitHub security advisories and the GitHub security process](https://docs.github.com/en/code-security/security-advisories) for handling security vulnerabilities.
 In particular, this is strongly recommended for projects that do not have a large number of security experts as the features serve as a nice set of **guardrails** to help make sure that things are done correctly.

-This project `does/does not` use Github security advisories. `More precisely, describe what features (if any) are used here if the whole package is not utilized.`
+This project `does/does not` use GitHub security advisories. `More precisely, describe what features (if any) are used here if the whole package is not utilized.`

-`If the project does not use Github security advisories, explain how security issues are publicly disclosed.`
+`If the project does not use GitHub security advisories, explain how security issues are publicly disclosed.`

 ## Private Patch Deployment Infrastructure